Gradual Decluttering – The Easy Way to Declutter Your Entire Home

 I would much rather declutter without all the fuss and fanfare.
 I would much rather remove the excess without breaking a sweat.
-I would much rather declutter the excess without even realizing I was doing it.
+I would much rather sort through all the random stuff that is taking over my entire home without even realizing I was doing it.

 What is gradual Decluttering?

-Before you can begin gradual decluttering you first need to find the stuff that you want to declutter.
+Before you can begin gradual decluttering, you first need to find the stuff that you want to sort through.

-Step #1.
-Take a small bag and gather up any trash in your home, just walk the rooms one by one picking up any trash that you see as you go along.
+Take a small bag and gather up any trash in your home; just walk the rooms one by one, picking up any trash that you see as you go along.
 Take it up a notch and bring a second bag with you for any recyclables.
-Pop cans, newspaper, empty water bottles that you find as you were walking from room to room.
+Pop cans, newspaper, and empty water bottles that you find as you were walking from room to room.

-Step #2.
-Take the trash out, put the recyclables in the recycling center of your home.
+Take the trash out, and put the recyclables in the recycling center of your home.
 Do not be tempted to set it off to the side to take care of later.
-When you do this you are only relocating the clutter.
-Make a habit of seeing a job all the way to the end from now on.
+When you do this, you are only relocating the clutter.
+Make a habit of finishing up a decluttering task from now on.